villevaltonen/ansible-test-with-docker/README.md

 ## Additional info:
 Currently the exposed port of the container is given as an argument for script.
 If you get an error about ports when starting up, replace the exposed port number with a port number that is free on your host machine.

+If you want to see less output during the run of the playbook, remove chars from "-vvvv" or remove it completely.

 This project is initially created for testing Ansible-playbooks on WSL (Windows Subsystem for Linux), but it should be multiplatform.
 Please let me know if you're encountering issues with other operating systems or with WSL.